-A few years ago, I visited Bali.
-I was amazed by the number of temples that existed in Bali.
-The temples were unique and huge.
+A few years ago, I visited Bali in Indonesia.
+And honestly, I was amazed by the number of temples that existed in Bali.
+The temples were spectacular and huge.
 And as part of that travel, I also visited Pura Ulun Danu Beratan, which I adorably address as the floating temple as a part of the temple is set on the water.

 PIN for later reference

 This article may contain affiliate links.
 For full information, please see our affiliate disclaimer here.

 About Pura Ulun Danu Beratan

 Pura Ulun Danu Beratan is a 17th century temple in Bali dedicated to Lord Shiva and was built in adoration of Goddess Danu.
 Located 1200 metres above the sea level in Denpasar, the temple is set on the shores of Lake Bratan.
 The temple is one of the nine Kahyangan Jagat temples in Bali.

 It is the most photographed temple and one of the spiritual experiences in Bali.
 The temple is in Balinese architectural style and the highlight of the temple complex is the 11 storey building, dedicated to Lord Shiva, sitting on the lake that appears to be floating on the calm lake.